34 Pictures to See Which Muscle You’re Stretching

 This motion will have a universal impact on all your body parts.
 If you have a problem keeping your heels on the ground or if your knees have some problem, you should practice the squat before trying this.

 Stand by keeping your feet at shoulder distance and lower down into a deep squat at a gradual pace.
-When you are in position, move your arms within your legs and apply slight pressure on the inside of the knees, while sitting into your hips and heels.
+When you are in position, move your arms within your legs and apply slight pressure on the inside of the knees, while sitting on your hips and heels.
 This stretching can also be performed while lying on the back and keeping feet against the wall.

 23. Seated Half King Pigeon Pose